Felteng/to-do-list/README.md

 7. We want to set some Config Vars.
 Since the application utilizes an API to connect with the google spreadsheet, Heroku needs the credentials from the creds.json file.

-8. Create a config var with key 'CREDS' and for the value, paste ALL of the content in the creds.json.
+8. Create a config var with key 'CREDS' and for the value, paste ALL the content in the creds.json.

 9. The second config var we need to set is key 'PORT' with value '8000'.

-10. Now to add 2 neccessary buildpacks, IN THE ORDER SPECIFIED, click add buildpack and choose heroku/python.
+10. Now to add 2 necessary buildpacks, IN THE ORDER SPECIFIED, click add buildpack and choose heroku/python.
 Then to do the same but choose heroku/nodejs.

 Now to prepare the project itself for deployment on Heroku we need to make sure Heroku knows what dependencies to install to run the project.